cardano-foundation/testnets-cardano-org/resources/content/articles/en/metadata-submitter-tool-en.md

 The Metadata Submitter is a tool that enables users to submit metadata to the server.

 The metadata associated with token and smart contract scripts submitted to the IOHK registry needs to be validated to ensure it contains no objectionable material (profanity, propaganda, or any other questionable material.)
-The metadata will go through a rigorous testing procedure involving both automated checks and manual vetting before it is approved and added to the Metadata Registry.
+The metadata will go through a rigorous testing procedure involving both automated checks and manual vetting before it is approved and added to the Token Registry.

 Third parties creating tokens or smart contracts will use a command line interface (CLI)-based tool called *metadata submitter* to generate their signed metadata record for validation.
-The submitter tool creates metadata file entries for the Metadata Registry.
+The submitter tool creates metadata file entries for the Token Registry.

 ### Submitter Components